Building strong brains in early childhood

 JC: Exactly!
 How do you get very busy legislators to really learn new scientific information?

 We needed a strategy that was engaging, fun, and took a limited amount of time.
-In collaboration with developer Marientina Gotsis, from the George Lucas School of Serious Gaming at the University of Southern California, a small team of council members and I developed The Brain Architecture Game to show how life experiences impact brain development.
+In collaboration with developer Marientina Gotsis, from the Interactive Media & Games Division of the School of Cinematic Arts at the University of Southern California, a small team of council members and I developed The Brain Architecture Game to show how life experiences impact brain development.
 It can be played by small groups of 4-8 people in about an hour.
 We have now played this game with thousands of professionals, including legislators, and have found that the game is a fun, engaging way to effectively teach them about the importance of experiences and social supports in shaping children’s brain development.

 EG: Where can we find the game today?